-Alongside the prudential regime, considerable work has been done with the intention of ensuring that financial institutions which are failing or likely to fail can be resolved while minimising disruption to EU and UK financial services.
+Alongside the prudential regime, considerable work has been done with the intention of ensuring that financial institutions which are failing or likely to fail can be resolved while minimising disruption to UK financial services.
 These include developments with respect to resolution powers afforded to supervisory authorities to resolve a failing institution, as well as a focus on firms having the resources required to effectively utilise these powers (i.e. MREL and, for global systemically important financial institution, a total loss absorbing capacity (TLAC) standard).
 See the risk factors section entitled "The UK Banking Act 2009 confers substantial powers on a number of UK authorities designed to enable them to take a range of actions in relation to UK deposit-taking institutions which are considered to be at risk of failing.
-The exercise of any of these actions in relation to the Issuer or any Notes could materially adversely affect the value of any Notes and/or the rights of Noteholders" and "The Issuer is subject to wide-ranging regulatory action in the event that it is considered likely to fail and its failure poses a threat to the public interest" above, and the section "MREL and resolution strategy" below, for further information.
+The exercise of any of these actions in relation to the Issuer or any Notes could materially adversely affect the value of any Notes and/or the rights of Noteholders" and "The User is subject to wide-ranging regulatory action in the event that it is considered likely to fail and its failure poses a threat to the public interest" above, and the section "MREL and resolution strategy" below, for further information.

-The Bank of England and PRA have also established rules and policy in relation to the "Resolvability Assessment Framework" (RAF), under which the Bank of England and PRA will assess the readiness of UK banks and building societies for resolution.
-The framework is set out in a Bank of England Statement of Policy (SoP) and the Resolution Assessment part of the PRA Rulebook (together with a PRA Supervisory Statement SS4/19).
+The Bank of England and PRA have also established rules and policy in relation to the "Resolvability Assessment Framework" (RAF), under which the Bank of England and PRA assess the readiness of UK banks and building societies for resolution.
+The framework is set out in a Bank of England Statement of Policy (SoP) and the Resolution Assessment Part of the PRA Rulebook (together with a PRA Supervisory Statement SS4/19).
 The Bank of England SoP only applies to UK firms, like the Society, with a bail-in or partial transfer resolution strategy.

-The SoP specifies three "resolvability outcomes" which relevant firms must meet -(i) having adequate financial resources in the context of resolution, (ii) being able to continue to do business through resolution and restructuring, and (iii) being able to communicate and coordinate effectively within the firm and with authorities and markets so that resolution and subsequent restructuring are orderly.
-The new Resolution Assessment part of the PRA Rulebook applies to UK banks and building societies with £50 billion or more in retail deposits (socalled Major Firms), and requires them to assess their preparations for resolution and submit reports of their assessment to the PRA every two years.
+The SoP specifies three "resolvability outcomes" which relevant firms must meet - (i) having adequate financial resources in the context of resolution, (ii) being able to continue to do business through resolution and restructuring, and (iii) being able to communicate and coordinate effectively within the firm and with authorities and markets so that resolution and subsequent restructuring are orderly.
+The Resolution Assessment Part of the PRA Rulebook applies to UK banks and building societies with £50 billion or more in retail deposits (so-called Major Firms) and requires them to assess their preparations for resolution and submit reports of their assessment to the PRA every two years.
 The Society is subject to this requirement and submitted its inaugural assessment in October 2021.

-In addition, the Bank of England will make public statements regarding each Major Firm's resolvability; these may highlight perceived shortcomings where the Bank of England considers that the firm in question has more work to do to be resolvable.
+As part of the RAF, the Bank of England makes public statements regarding each Major Firm's resolvability; these may highlight perceived shortcomings where the Bank of England considers that the firm in question has more work to do to be resolvable.
 The Bank of England published its first assessment of the eight major UK banks' preparations for resolution under the RAF on 10 June 2022.
 The Bank of England identified one area of enhancement for the Society with respect to achieving the adequate financial resources outcome, related to funding in resolution capabilities in respect of the production of resolution-specific liquidity analysis.
-The Bank of England indicated it will continue to engage with the Society on this issue.
-The Bank of England continues to develop its policies regarding its approach to assessing resolvability and ensuring operational continuity in resolution.
-Resolution continues to be a highly complex and important area for the UK regulators.
-All of the UK's largest firms were required to meet the resolution outcomes by 1 January 2022, with the exception of an updated policy on Operational Continuity in Resolution, which has an implementation date of 1 January 2023.
+Nationwide has further developed liquidity analysis capabilities to respond to this feedback and have engaged with the Bank of England on this issue.
+Nationwide submitted its second resolvability self-assessment on 6 October 2023 which detailed the Issuer's response to the feedback and continue to engage with the Bank of England as part of this RAF cycle.